fanfares/crypto-registry/readme.md

 balance against confined on-chain holdings.
 We will give custodians an application that allows them to demonstrate that they are holding customer bitcoin on chain.
 Customers will be the auditors as they will the use the application to check that their balance is backed by actual bitcoin in a wallet held by the custodian.
-Proof of bitcoin ownership can be provided programatically by the BCR (Bitcoin Custodian Registry) without exposing customer details to the public.
+Proof of bitcoin ownership can be provided programmatically by the BCR (Bitcoin Custodian Registry) without exposing customer details to the public.

 Key Features: